Chigwell: Economic development

-Traditionally a rural farming community, but now largely suburban, Chigwell was mentioned in the Domesday Book.
-It referred to by Charles Dickens in his novel Barnaby Rudge: A Tale of the Riots of 'Eighty; the Maypole Inn is based on the King's Head inn, though the name was taken from the Maypole public house in Chigwell Row.
+Traditionally a rural farming community, but now largely suburban, Chigwell was mentioned in the Domesday Book of 1086.
+It is referred to by Charles Dickens in his novel Barnaby Rudge: A Tale of the Riots of 'Eighty; the Maypole Inn is based on the King's Head inn, though the name was taken from the Maypole public house in Chigwell Row.
 It is likely Dickens was aware of both hostelries, since he frequently visited Chigwell, which he described in a letter to John Forster as "the greatest place in the world ...
 Such a delicious old inn opposite the churchyard ... such beautiful forest scenery ... such an out of the way rural place...".

-Local government

-The Chigwell civil parish was part of Epping Rural District from 1894 to 1933, with local government split between Chigwell Parish Council, Epping Rural District Council and Essex County Council.
-Following a county review order in 1933, Chigwell formed together with Buckhurst Hill and Loughton the Chigwell Urban District, with the Chigwell Urban District Council replacing both the parish and rural district councils.
-When Greater London was created in 1965 a small, more densely populated section to the southeast was transferred to the London Borough of Redbridge; this area is now known as the Manford estate and continues to be within the Chigwell post town.
-The rest of Chigwell Urban District was incorporated into the Epping Forest District in 1974.
-Parish councils were re-established for Chigwell and Loughton, and for the first time in Buckhurst Hill, in 1996.

 RAF Chigwell

 From 1933 to 1958 there was an RAF presence at Roding Valley Meadows (near what is now the David Lloyd Leisure Centre).
 It served first to provide barrage balloon protection during the Second World War and was involved in the rollout of Britain's coastal nuclear early warning system during the Cold War.
 In 1953 it briefly housed the RAF contingent taking part in the Coronation celebrations.
 Some of the RAF Chigwell site is now part of the Local Nature Reserve, Roding Valley Meadows LNR.